sainiajay/CRJudge/docs/v0.1/add_assignment.md

 I have added two new options: `ignore` and `identical`.

-  * **`ignore`**: Sharif Judge ignores all newlines and whitespaces.
+  * **`ignore`**: CRJudge ignores all newlines and whitespaces.
-  * **`identical`**: Sharif Judge doesn't ignore anything.
+  * **`identical`**: CRJudge doesn't ignore anything.
 Output of submitted file must be identical to the test case's output to be accepted.

 This field should not contain any space.
 You may consider using `-b`, `-bB`, `-iw` or `ignore`.

 Upload Only
 -----------

-If you set a problem as Upload-Only, Sharif Judge will not judge submissions of that problem.
+If you set a problem as Upload-Only, CRJudge will not judge submissions of that problem.
 You can use `Zip` and `PDF` in allowed languages if you have enabled this option.